Job

 Job 1:16 & 17

-While he was still speaking, another messenger came and said, 'The fire of God fell from heaven and burned up the sheep and the servants, and I am the only one who has escaped to tell you!'"
-While he was still speaking, another messenger came and said, 'The Chaldeans formed three raiding parties and swept down on your camels and made off with them.
-They put the servants to the sword, and I am the only one who has escaped to tell you!'
+While he was still speaking, another one came and said, "Fire from God fell from the sky and burned up the sheep and the servants; it completely destroyed them, and I'm the only one who escaped to tell you."
+While he was still speaking, another one came and said, "The Kasdim, three bands of them, fell on the camels and carried them off; they put the servants to the sword too, and I'm the only one who escaped to tell you."

 Here, we see that Satan used lightning to kill the sheep and the Chadeans to steal Job's camels.
 This reminds us that the devil does have some power as he was able to control the lightning to strike the sheep.
 Many times, when we see forces of nature at work, we jump to the conclusion that it is God sending a message or a judgment.
 While that is a possible answer, it could also be the work of the devil.